barrinalo/ventiliser/README.md

 ### License

-Copyright (c) 2020 David Chong Tian Wei
+Copyright (c) 2020 David Chong Tian Wei, Gusztav Belteki

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal